 When symmetries are reduced all phenomena in the Universe are characterized by the universal concept called spontaneous symmetry breaking that earned Yoichiro Nambu the Nobel Prize.
-The famed Higgs boson, recently discovered at the LHC, condensed in the Universe when the gauge symmetry of the standard model was reduced.
+The famed Higgs boson, discovered at the LHC, condensed in the Universe when the gauge symmetry of the standard model was reduced.
 Many supernovae result in neutron stars where the number symmetry is broken.
 Similarly, water freezes to ice when the translation symmetry is broken to lattice symmetry, and a piece of iron becomes a magnet when electron spins align and their rotational symmetry is broken.
-Even though these phenomena had been known for half a century, H. Murayama, working with a condensed matter physicist H. Watanabe, were first to discover a universal theory that applied to all of them [28].
+Even though these phenomena had been known for half a century, H. Murayama, working with a condensed matter physicist H. Watanabe, were first to discover a universal theory that applied to all of them [27].
 The correct mathematical language turned out to be presymplectic structure on homogeneous spaces, where the mathematics allowed them to classify possibilities and make precise predictions on numbers of the gapless excitations called Nambu-Goldstone bosons and their characteristics.
 This result spawned seven papers so far including four Physical Review Letters, one selected for Editor's suggestion and Physics Synopsis.
-It also predicts perverse behavior of topological solitons, solutions to non-linear partial differential equations [29].
-The momentum operators do not commute due to a central extension, akin to Witten-Olive extension of supersymmetry algebra by magnetic charges.